Retail of veterinary medicines

 Import and export of veterinary medicines

-It is an offence to import a veterinary medicine that’s not authorised for use in the UK unless it’s under an import certificate issued by the VMD.
-For more information see the Special Import scheme.
+It is an offence to import a veterinary medicine that is not authorised for use in the UK unless it is under an import certificate issued by the VMD.
+For more information refer to the Special Import scheme guidance.

 The VMR allow the export of veterinary medicines, for more information see guidance on export certificates.

-Vets and pharmacists may export medicines directly to countries within the EU against prescriptions from vets in the European Economic Area (EEA) and Switzerland, provided that:
+Vets and pharmacists may export medicines directly to other countries, provided that:

-• they are satisfied the prescription for the product to be exported is valid
+- they are satisfied the product to be exported can be lawfully supplied or administered in that country

 Supply of sheep dip

-A sheep dip must be prescribed for a specified group of sheep on a particular farm and can only be supplied to a person (or a person acting on his behalf) who holds a Certificate of Competence in the Safe Use of Sheep Dips showing that Parts 1 and 2 or units 1 and 2 of the assessment referred to in the Certificate have been satisfactorily completed, or NPTC Level 2 Award in the Safe Use of Sheep Dip.
+A sheep dip must be prescribed for a specified group of sheep on a particular farm and can only be supplied to a person, or a person acting on their behalf, who holds a Certificate of Competence in the Safe Use of Sheep Dips showing that Parts 1 and 2 or units 1 and 2 of the assessment referred to in the Certificate have been satisfactorily completed, or NPTC Level 2 Award in the Safe Use of Sheep Dip.

 A contract sheep dipper who holds this Certificate or Award can collect sheep dip on behalf of a farmer – if this dip has been prescribed for that farm.
 They cannot buy sheep dip to sell on to the farmer, or bulk purchase dip to use on an ad hoc basis.